Cray-HPE/docs-csm/operations/image_management/Create_UAN_Boot_Images.md

 1. (`ncn-mw#`) Clone the UAN configuration management repository.

-    The repository is in the VCS/Gitea service and the location is reported in the `cray-product-catalog` Kubernetes ConfigMap in the `configuration.clone_url` key.
+    The repository is in the [Version Control Service (VCS)](../../glossary.md#version-control-service-vcs)/Gitea service, and its location is reported in the
+    `cray-product-catalog` Kubernetes ConfigMap in the `configuration.clone_url` key.
     The `CRAY_EX_HOSTNAME` from the `clone_url` is replaced with `api-gw-service-nmn.local` in the command that clones the repository.

     ```bash